AbhiXverse/Solidity-journey/Day 01/Secureum - Ethereum 101.md

 2. Ethereum uses an account-based system instead of UTXO.
     - It tracks not only the Ether ownership but also the state of smart contract.
-    - Transaction can change the state of contracts and interact with decentralized applications (Dapps).
+    - Transaction can change the state of contracts and interact with decentralized applications (Dapps)